How to Become an Electrician in Washington, D.C.

 Requirements for Becoming an Electrician in Washington, D.C.

-While some states have similar requirements for earning your license as an electrician, these requirements will vary slightly depending on location.
-In Washington, D.C., licensing is mandatory for apprentices, journeyman, and master electricians.
-The District of Columbia Board of Industrial Trades, which is part of the Department of Consumer and Regulatory Affairs, provides the rules and regulations to earn licensing.
+Electrician licensing requirements vary by state, but in Washington, D.C., licensing is mandatory for apprentices, journeymen, and master electricians.
+The District of Columbia Board of Industrial Trades, under the Department of Consumer and Regulatory Affairs (DCRA), sets the rules and regulations for obtaining a license.

-To apply for your license as a limited/low voltage master electrician or journeyman electrician, you must have worked as an apprentice electrician for at least 8,000 hours over four years.
-Additionally, you are required to have a degree in electrical engineering from an accredited college or university and the ability to show at least two years of practical experience in electrical work.
-This work experience will need to be certified by a licensed master electrician.
+To apply for a limited/low voltage master electrician or journeyman electrician license in Washington, D.C., you must complete 8,000 hours of apprenticeship over four years.
+Additionally, you need a degree in electrical engineering from an accredited college or university and at least two years of practical electrical work experience, certified by a licensed master electrician.

 Electrician Apprenticeship Programs in Washington, D.C.